-Take both ends and create a loop.
-You may find that wrapping the cords around your finger may help with making the loop.
-Insert the ends into the loop.
+Take both ends and create a loop by wrapping the cords around your finger and insert the ends into the loop.
+It is VERY important to tie this final knot as it will keep the lanyard from unraveling.

 Next, tighten the knot so that it is as close as possible to the bottom of the lanyard.